KtGunn/Project4_MapMyWorld/README.md

 # Localization

-A minmal test of localization with the generated rtab map was performed.
+Localization using the maps created is an optional task in this project.
+Modest time  and effort was spent on this part.
+The motivation here was to go through and learn the process of using an rtab-map package created database in localization.
+This is important because the reason for mapping in the first place is to use the resulting map in navigation.

 The move_base package was added to the system in a localization launch file that also set the parameters of rtab-map to operate in localization mode.
 This means that rtab-map supplies a map to the move_base package.
 Below is a view of rqt_graph with the needed nodes and packages.

 ![world_rviz](</images/rqt_graph_localization.png>)

-Finally, below is a short video clip of the robot moving to a 2d navigation goal.
+A test of localization with the generated rtab map was performed.
+Below is a short video clip of the robot moving to a 2d navigation goal.
+It was observed in testing that the robot would at times become lost then regain its location and proceed.
+This behaviour was observed already above in the mapping operation.
+The environment with its alternating wall patterns although providing a feature rich pattern provides many opportunities for incorrect matching with the seeminly same pattern found in various locations.

 ![world_rviz](</images/localization.gif>)